NixOS/nix.dev/source/tutorials/nix-language.md

 Derivations are at the core of both the Nix package manager and the Nix language:
 - The Nix language is used to produce build tasks.
 - The Nix package manager runs build tasks to produce *build results*.
+- Build results can in turn be used as inputs for other build tasks.

 The Nix language primitive to declare a build task is the built-in impure function `derivation`.